In addition to being celebrated as a

 charming image of a day in the active life of the unborn Christ is painted in

-when the expectant Mary’s wish for cherries goes unfulfilled, “Jesus intervenes
+storyline, when the expectant Mary’s wish for cherries goes unfulfilled, “Jesus

-from the womb and the tree bows down to deliver the fruit to the Virgin Mary”
+intervenes from the womb and the tree bows down to deliver the fruit to the

 In

-approval of the publication of the "Rite for the Blessing of a Child in
+of the publication of the "Rite for the Blessing of a Child in the

-the Womb."
-A LifeNews.com article noted that the blessing, which can be
+A LifeNews.com article noted that the blessing, which can be offered

-offered both within and outside of Mass, "was prepared to support parents
+both within and outside of Mass, "was prepared to support parents awaiting

-awaiting the birth of their child, to encourage parish prayers for and
+the birth of their child, to encourage parish prayers for and recognition of

-recognition of the precious gift of the child in the womb, and to foster
+the precious gift of the child in the womb, and to foster respect for human

-On the significance of the date selected for the announcement, the
+significance of the date selected for the announcement, the article quoted

-article quoted Cardinal Daniel DiNardo of Galveston-Houston, chairman of the
+Cardinal Daniel DiNardo of Galveston-Houston, chairman of the Committee on

-Committee on Pro-Life Activities of the U.S. Conference of Catholic Bishops,
+Pro-Life Activities of the U.S. Conference of Catholic Bishops, who said,

-who said, "I can think of no better day to announce this news than on the
+"I can think of no better day to announce this news than on the feast of

-feast of the Annunciation, when we remember Mary’s 'yes' to God and the
+the Annunciation, when we remember Mary’s 'yes' to God and the incarnation of

 Approves New Blessing for Unborn Children" reported by LifeNews.com,